 - Season the pork with more barbecue dry rub.

-- Cook in the oven on low (225°F) for another four hours.
+- Cook in a 225°F oven for another four hours.

-- When the meat is falling off the bone, use forks to pull the pork apart.
+- When the meat is falling off the bone, use forks to pull the meat apart and shred.

 - Serve warm and enjoy!